Machine-Learning-for-Medical-Language/cnlp_llm/examples/serve/README.md

     )
 ```

 To start the server for the pirate example, run `cnlp_llm serve examples/infer/pirate.py` (or equivalently `cnlp_llm serve examples/infer/pirate.py@pirate_assistant`).
-Now you can send POST requests to [localhost:8000/evaluate](http://localhost:8000/evaluate) and get a response from the pipeline.
+Now you can send POST requests to [localhost:8000/evaluate](http://localhost:8000/evaluate) and get a response from the task.

 ```bash
 curl -X POST -H 'Content-Type: application/json' -d '["Hello, who are you?"]' http://localhost:8000/evaluate
 ```

-You can also point your web browser at [localhost:8000](http://localhost:8000) for a simple web interface to send strings of text to your pipeline.
+You can also point your web browser at [localhost:8000](http://localhost:8000) for a simple web interface to send strings of text to your task.

 You can pass task arguments with `-T`, for example: `cnlp_llm serve examples/infer/pirate.py -T pirate_name='Jack Sparrow'`